Pachuca de Soto, often referred to simply as Pachuca, is a city located in the central part of Mexico.

 Development of this area as a city, however, would lag behind other places in the region such as Tulancingo, Tula, and Atotonilco El Grande, but the archeological sites here were on the trade routes among these larger cities.

 After the Teotihuacan era, the area was dominated by the Chichimecas with their capital in Xaltocan, who called the area around Pachuca Njunthé.

 Later, the Chichimecas would found the dominion of Cuauhtitlán pushing the native Otomis to the Mezquital Valley.
 These conquests coalesced into a zone called Cuautlalpan, of which Pachuca was a part.

 According to tradition, it was after this conquest that mineral exploitation began here and in neighboring Real del Monte, at a site known as Jacal or San Nicolás.
-The Aztec governing center was where Plaza Juárez in Pachuca city is now.
+The Aztec governing center was where Plaza Juárez in Pachuca City is now.

-Credit for the Spanish conquest of the Pachuca area has been given Francisco Téllez, an artilleryman who came to Mexico with Hernán Cortés in 1519.
+Credit for the Spanish conquest of the Pachuca area has been given to Francisco Téllez, an artilleryman who came to Mexico with Hernán Cortés in 1519.
 He and Gonzalo Rodriguez were the first Spaniards here, constructing two feudal estates, and calling the area Real de Minas de Pachuca.

 The most probable comes from a work called “Descripción Anónima de la Minas de Pachuca” (Anonymous Description of the Mines of Pachuca) written between the end of the 16th century and the beginning of the 17th.

 This work claims that the first mineral deposits were found by Alonso Rodríguez de Salgado on his ranch on the outskirts of Pachuca in two large hills called Magdalena and Cristóbal.
 This discovery would quickly change the area’s economy from agriculture to one dependent almost completely on mining.